-By choosing not to make websites accessible, healthcare providers are creating access barriers to many people who need help the most.
+By choosing not to make websites accessible, healthcare providers are creating access barriers for many people who need help the most.

-We urge all public, private, and non-profit organisations in the healthcare sector to make sure their web content is fully accessible to everyone by taking the following steps:
+We urge all public, private, and non-profit organizations in the healthcare sector to make sure their web content is fully accessible to everyone by taking the following steps:

 - Ensure your website build is up to date for accessibility best practices and the relevant legal requirements.